Post COVID-19 Supply Chain from Globalization to the Regionalization

-This infrastructure has come under huge pressure especially in the supply of PPE to the front line personal.
-Early on China recognized the need for copious volumes of PPE and changed the way these products were produced and distributed within China.
+This infrastructure has come under huge pressure, especially in the supply of PPE to the front-line personnel.
+Early on China recognized the need for copious volumes of PPE.
+It has changed the way these products were produced and distributed within China.
 But how has the rest of the world reacted to this supply chain crisis?
 Is the world able to change the way we rely on international supply chains to better equip ourselves for the new future that is dawning?

-To better understand this issue it is worthwhile to examine the past and how we created the infrastructure that has dismally failed this past year.
+To better understand this issue it is worthwhile to examine the past.
+Also how we created the infrastructure that has dismally failed this past year.

 Pre COVID Pandemic Supply Chain Infrastructure

 Despite the trade war raging between the USA and China, most of the world production happened in China.
-Consumers demanded low prices and the only way suppliers could deliver on that demand was to source from the cheaper Chinese labour market.
-Even though the labour cost in China has been on the rise recently it still presented a cost-effective production house for the world.
+Consumers demanded low prices.
+The only way suppliers could deliver on that demand was to source from the cheaper Chinese labour market.
+Even though the labor cost in China has been on the rise recently it still presented a cost-effective production house for the world.
 Manufacturers all over the world were purchasing raw materials and semi-finished products from mainland China.
-This single-source supply chain was working well and aided the consumer demanded delivery with cheap electronics and other products.
+This single-source supply chain was working well.
+It aided the consumer demanded delivery with cheap electronics and other products.

-A simple example of this thinking was the global move to China for the production of high volume consumer goods like electronics and clothing.
+A simple example of this thinking was the global move to China.
+It was for the production of high-volume consumer goods like electronics and clothing.
 In particular, this phenomenon was evident when shoe manufacturers moved their manufacturing to China.
 It started with Nike and soon afterwards the other shoe brands like Adidas and Reebok had to follow suit just to stay competitive.
-Electronic manufacturing has long been the domain of the Chinese producers mainly because of the lower cost of labour and internal supply chain infrastructure.
+Electronic manufacturing has long been the domain of the Chinese producers mainly.
+It is because of the lower cost of labour and internal supply chain infrastructure.